 EVGA 500 W1 80+ 500 watts

 Calculating the TDP of all the above components, your system will not consume much power and all you need is a 300 watts of reliable power supply.
 But for further upgrades and eliminating the complete bottleneck, I have chosen EVGA 500 watts 80+ W1 power supply which is reliable and has trusted by millions of users.

 The max power consumption of GTX 1060 is just 120 watts so there is no problem is supplying power to it and the total power draw won’t be more than 300 watts at all.
 It will also allow you to upgrade your system further if you want to without any problems.
 You can add more hard drives, SSD’s or fans in future.
 80+ power supplies are much power efficient and this PSU will give you a minimum of 80% efficiency at 100% load.

 Rosewill TYRFING ATX Mid Tower

 I absolutely loved this case when I saw it the first time.
 I was very much surprised when I saw it’s price below $50.
-For mere $40, this case is a revolution and the best bang for the buck for budget gamers.
+For mere $40, this case was a revolution and the best bang for the buck for budget gamers.
 I find no con in this case but the price has now gone up to $60.

-It has a transparent side panel through which you can see all of the interiors of your build and the material quality is better than any mid tower at this price.
+It has a transparent side panel through which you can see all of the interiors of your build and the material quality is very well at this price.
 I never heard of this case before but for a build like this, this case is just a beauty and gives you all the features like Full ATX motherboard support, tool free HDD bays, Good amount of cooling options and much more.

 The case looks simple but yet the features are exceptional at this price.
 I cannot recommend a better quality case than this one.
 A must buy for every budget gamer.